 UPDATE: On Monday, May 29, 2019. the House Natural Resources and Environment Committee exercised their review of the regulatory process and reversed the Commission’s decision to prohibit use of natural deer urine.
-Look for a clarification of the regulations via the Louisiana Department of Wildlife & Fisheries notifications.
+Also following the process, the Governor disallowed the reversal but asked the Wildlife and Fisheries Commission to allow use of natural urine that has been tested in a certain way once those tests are available.
+Look for a clarification of the regulations via the Louisiana Department of Wildlife & Fisheries notifications and HERE.

 TAKE ACTION NOW — SEND A MESSAGE

 Recently, the Louisiana Wildlife and Fisheries Commission approved a ban on the use of natural deer urine in an additional step to keep Chronic Wasting Disease (CWD) out of Louisiana.
 On Wednesday, the House Natural Resources Committee will debate whether or not to overturn the ban.